Holllyyyy/my-portfolio/README.md

 While working on this project I learned :

-- how to make nav bar and content of webpage using CSS Grid
 - how to set nav bar to be on top left of the viewport
 - to connect nav bar with all section when its being clicked
-- how to write some code inside paragraph, or any text.
+- how to write GRID template areas and use it
+- how to use animations

 ### Continued development